opendocsg/slw-judgments-backfill/2013_SGHC_245/report.md

 82     I also accepted the Defendant’s argument that in the circumstances, there was no real and substantial tort because of the extremely limited publication of the remarks by the officer and the doctor.
 There were three persons in the examination room.
 The Plaintiff, the officer and the doctor.
 Even if there was a nurse or two, which the Plaintiff did not assert, it would not be more than five people.
 While the Plaintiff said that the door of the room was open and others could have heard the remarks and also recognised him, as he had been to CGH before where his wife worked as a nurse, the fact was that he did not identify anyone else who had heard the remarks and recognised him.

 83     I was of the view that the Defendant was entitled to rely on _Jameel (Yousef) v Dow Jones & Co Inc_ [2005] QB 946 in which the court struck out a defamation action because of the limited publication of the material.
-This was followed by a District Court in _Kesavan Engineering & Construction Pte Ltd v S P Powerassets Limited_ [2011] SGDC 179.
+This was followed by a District Court in _Kesavan Engineering & Construction Pte Ltd v S P Powerassets Limited_ <span class="citation">[2011] SGDC 179</span>.

 **Conclusion**